 Katina has recorded many different character voices, such as Zsa Zsa Gabor, Morticia, and Dolly Parton.
 She has created voices for toys for Fisher-Price, voiced various characters for children's projects for Scholastic, and portrayed a variety of characters for Soundbites, a political satire radio show on NPR.
 Since 2012, she has been busy recording narration and all kinds of voices for audiobooks for Audible.com.

-In 2016, Katina is continuing her work as a narrator for Audible.com.
+Katina is a frequent narrator for Audible.com, working in both fiction and non-fiction; a new series of romantic thrillers which were released in early 2018.
+In 2016-17, Katina's books for Audible included the non-fiction book, "The Great Game in Cuba," as well as another book in the fictional Skeleton series.
 She just finished recording "The Great Game in Cuba", which was released in April 2016.
 She has been narrating books for Audible since 2012, including completing a 15-book contract.
 She works in both non-fiction and fiction, using a wide variety of character voices and accents.
 Here is what listeners say…